-THIS YEAR’S SMART GIVING GRANT ROUND IS NOW OPEN
+THIS YEAR’S SMART GIVING GRANT HAS NOW CLOSED

 Through our Smart Giving program, we support strategic school projects that aim to improve student outcomes.
 Projects run for 12 – 18 months.